-- We have adapted the curriculum so that girls with disabilities can safely and successfully participate.
+- We have adapted the curriculum so that those who have disabilities can safely and successfully participate.

-Girls on the Run believes that ALL girls, of ALL abilities, deserve to participate in our program.
-The volunteers and staff are committed to providing the most inclusive environment possible at practice and at the end-of-season 5K through:
+Girls on the Run believes that girls with and without disabilities deserve to participate in our program.
+The volunteers and staff are committed to providing the most inclusive environment possible at practice and at the end-of-season 5K Celebration through:

 - Including a specific focus on serving girls with a range of disabilities in our coach training.

-- Recognizing that each of our girls is wonderfully unique and may need accommodations that our coaches have not considered.
-The guidance of our girls’ grown-ups is welcomed and encouraged to provide a safe, inclusive environment.
+- Recognizing that each of our participants is wonderfully unique and may need accommodations that our coaches have not considered.
+The guidance of grown-ups is welcomed and encouraged to provide a safe, inclusive environment.

-- Providing an inclusion guide to coaches with specific lesson adaptations for girls with physical, sensory and intellectual disabilities.
+- Providing an inclusion guide to coaches with specific lesson adaptations for participants with physical, sensory, and intellectual disabilities.

-Please contact your local Girls on the Run council with specific questions or to register your girl.
+Please contact your local Girls on the Run council with specific questions or to register.